QC-UCI/QHack/README.md

 \* To overcome the training instability, HEP community often uses Wasserstein GANs.
 Due to time constraints, we plan to investigate a quantum enhanced Wassertein GANs in the future.

 ### Procedure
-- [ ] Construct QC-AAN with multi-basis QCBM and CaloGAN
+- [x] Construct QC-AAN with a QCBM and CaloGAN
+- [ ] Optimize multi-basis QCBM
 - [ ] Run experiments on the ECal Shower dataset [4] and compare QC-ANN against vanilla CaloGAN with the metrics in the next section

 - If time permits, repeat the experiments and compare it against